CloudinaryPublicNew/Music-Tech-2017-Hackathon-Guide/thought-starters/build-styled-fan-pages-from-artist-photos.md

 ### Tweet/Share your Experience

 We know your Hackathon experience will be fun and engaging.
-Don't forget to share that with your friends on social media.   _**In fact, we've added links to the top of this guide so you can do just that.**_ Learning about visualizing an audio waveform?
+Don't forget to share that with your friends on social media.   _**In fact, we've added links at the top of this guide to make sharing easy.**_ Learning about visualizing an audio waveform?
 Show the world what you are working on and let them learn about the technologies right along with you.

 ## Tell us About your Cool Hack